 This is first mentioned in Genesis 3:24 where Cherubim and a moving flaming sword were placed at the east of the garden of Eden to protect the tree of life.
 In Exodus 19:18 the Lord descended upon Mount Sinai in fire, causing the whole mountain to greatly shake, and in the sight of all the people.

-When God called Moses in Exodus 3 to give him his great task, He attracted Moses’ attention by appearing to him in a flame of fire out of the middle of a bush.
+When God called Moses in Exodus 3:1-8 to give him his great task, He attracted Moses’ attention by appearing to him in a flame of fire out of the middle of a bush.
 This encounter between God and the world Moses was walking in resulted in a fire that was visible and yet did not consume the bush in the middle of the fire.
-God called to him from the middle of the fire, told him that the place where he was standing was holy ground, and gave Moses his commission to be part of the deliverance of the people of Israel from the slavery of Egypt.
+God called to him from the middle of the bush and fire, told him that the place where he was standing was holy ground, and gave Moses his commission to be part of the deliverance of the people of Israel from the slavery of Egypt.

 When it was time for Elijah to be translated to heaven (2 Kings 2:11), he travelled there by way of a visible chariot of fire and horses of fire, going up by a whirlwind into heaven, once again in the sight of the people.